 1: Fitbit VS Garmin: operating system & software

 Most people focus on comparing the smartwatches between them – which is the logical thing to do.
-However, don’t forget that at times, the software can be just as important as hardware and Apple is a great example of that.
+However, don’t forget that, at times, software can be just as important as hardware, and Apple is an excellent example of that.

-One aspect that can be better or worse, however, is the features that each option has to offer.
+However, one aspect that can be better or worse is each option’s features.
 And some features are exclusive to one brand.

-While we are at it, let us not forget to mention that certain Fitbit watches such as Fitbit Inspire 2 can also give you a free year of Fitbit premium.
+While we are at it, let us not forget that certain Fitbit watches, such as Fitbit Inspire 2, can also give you a free year of Fitbit premium.

-Garmin Connect, on the other hand, doesn’t have much to offer in terms of exclusive software features.
-But it is more detailed when it comes to tracking workouts and generally more stable.
+On the other hand, Garmin Connect doesn’t have much to offer in terms of exclusive software features.
+But it is more detailed regarding tracking workouts and generally more stable.

 2: Fitbit VS Garmin: options and hardware

 A great thing about Garmin is that they offer plenty of options to choose from.
 There are more than 30 Garmin variations of different watches.
-Fitbit, on the other hand, only has a handful of bands and watches to choose from.
+Fitbit, however, only has a handful of bands and watches to choose from.